garethrepton/garethrepton.github.io/_posts/2019-01-07-Reduce-unit-test-friction-patterns - 5 - Autofixture as an automatic Test Data Builder.md

 ## Summary
 AutoFixture functions as an incredibly powerful automatic test data builder, but its automatability is both a blessing and a curse, if used sparingly in simpler scenarios it can really improve your test code by reducing the amount of filler code you have to write, if used in more complex scenarios it can be more complicated than manually creating the data, and somewhat obfuscate the readability of the tests.

-AutoFixture is well worth having in your toolkit, when it does apply, it really is a time saver.
+AutoFixture is well worth the effort of learning and having in your toolkit, when it does apply, it really is a time saver, just remember that it doesn't apply everywhere.